0731jiangyujilv/pop_ex_polypop/README.md

 > **ETHOnline 2026 — Continuity Track**

-**POP is a Uniswap-like prediction market on Arc, using native USDC and powered by Chainlink CRE.**
+**POP is a Uniswap-like AMM prediction market on Arc, using native USDC and powered by Chainlink CRE.**

 It enables continuous YES / NO trading, LP liquidity, live probability discovery, and adaptive fee logic during information shocks.
 POP uses USDC as collateral, Uniswap for liquidity infrastructure, and Chainlink CRE for market resolution.